 My Token / ICO / Blockchain Capital Markets Landscape

 It seems that everyday there is a new altcoin or a new blockchain capital market company.
-As the market is evolving at a rapid pace, I though it could be useful to share my landscape in order to gather feedback and also to flag all my typos/errors…PLEASE LET ME KNOW IF YOU HAVE ANY COMMENTS.
+As the market is evolving at a rapid pace, I thought it could be useful to share my landscape in order to gather feedback and also to flag all my typos/errors…PLEASE LET ME KNOW IF YOU HAVE ANY COMMENTS.
 Also, I am very happy to have a chat or share notes, just email me at email@example.com

 “If you bought £650 of Bitcoin in 2010 it would be worth £27 million today.”
 Great.
 I may have missed the only opportunity to become a High Net Worth Individual (HNWI).
 Awesome.